Roger Clarke's Web-Site

 The Centrelink case demonstrates the benefits of inserting QA elements between the successive phases, and the insertion of loops where problems are found.
 It also provides the valuable insight that a conventional requirements analysis that incorporated interviews with operational staff, followed by internal risk assessment, may well have been sufficient to prevent much of the harm, but that these alone would have very likely missed some key factors.
 Because the system directly affected 'usees', external impact assessment was necessary, including consultation with advocacy organisations.

-Conventional business processes for data analytics lack a preliminary, planning phase, evaluation steps, and criteria for deciding whether a project needs to be looped back to an earlier phase.
+Conventional business processes for data analytics lack three important features: a preliminary, planning phase; evaluation steps; and criteria for deciding whether a project needs to be looped back to an earlier phase.
 On the basis of established theories and prior research into risk assessment of data analytics projects, an adapted business process model was proposed, which makes good those deficiencies.
 A recent case was considered in the light of the adapted model.

 The implications for practice are clear.
 Data analytics embodies many risks.
 Organisations that conduct or commission data analytics projects are subject to legal obligations.
 In some contexts, such as highly-regulated industry sectors, these may be fairly specific; but in any case company directors are subject to broad responsibilities in relation to the management of risk.
 The concerns of consumers and citizens are increasing, the media is eager to snowball cases of large organisations treating people badly, and social media has provided means for the public to escalate issues themselves.
 Investors, board rooms and executives will demand that a balance is struck between data exploitation and due care.
 QA, RA and RM, and IA and IM, need to be applied.
 The adapted business process shows how.